daveyburke/PC-12-Performance-Monitor/README.md

 # PC-12-Performance-Monitor

+<b>Warning</b>: THIS APP IS FOR DEMO PURPOSES ONLY.
+It must not be used to set engine torque.
+Always refer to the manufacturer's QRH or AFM
+for authoritative engine settings.

-Android app for pilots that monitors altitude and outside air temp from avionics to automatically suggest max cruise torque for Pilatus PC-12NG / NGX aircraft (S/N 1451+).
+Android app for pilots that monitors altitude and outside air temp from avionics to automatically indicate max cruise engine torque for Pilatus PC-12NG / NGX aircraft.
 Requires Gogo Wi-Fi onboard (tested with L3 Avance).
 Future implementation may add support for eConnect Wi-Fi.
-Data consistent with eQRH tables.
+Data consistent with eQRH tables (with interpolation).
+Supports 4-blade and 5-blade aircraft (S/N 1451+; for NGX, assumes 1700 RPM mode).
 <br/>
 <br/>